Skip to main content

 3. Request Log

-Use the Morgan middleware to log request logs:
+Use the Morgan middleware to log requests:

 const morgan = require('morgan');